regolith-linux/regolith-linux.github.io/content/en/docs/Customize/packages.md

 ### Installer ISOs

 The installer is produced using the [Cubic tool](https://launchpad.net/cubic) and providing the target ISO files as manual uploads to the Regolith Linux GitHub org.
+The [README in `regolith-cubic-conf`](https://github.com/regolith-linux/regolith-cubic-config) has more details.

 ## Build

 Regolith packages can be built, signed, and staged from the `regolith-builder` repository.
 See the [project's README](https://github.com/regolith-linux/regolith-builder) for details.

+## Package Δ between Stock Ubuntu and Regolith Linux

+When installing Regolith via PPA, the user has control and visibility over all package changes via their package installation tool of choice, likely `apt`, `dpkg`, or `synaptic`.
+However when installing Regolith via the Ubuntu Installer, the user does not see what packages are installed as part of that process.
+For Regolith 1.2, the following packages are removed from stock Ubuntu:

+* ubuntu-session
+* libreoffice-*
+* rythmbox-*

+Of course, any of these packages can be re-added by the user after installation using a variety of tools including the app store.